deatrich/linux-home-server/nfs.md

 <!-- -->
-# Starting Up an NFS Service for Other Linux Devices
+# Starting Up an NFS service for other Linux devices

 Usually your home directory on your Linux desktop is where most of your important files reside.
 When you shutdown your desktop then those files are